rayest/blockchain/chainlink/vrf-25-template/README.md

 3. register the consumer with the subscription: to get request id
 4. call requestRandomWords with false: to get request id and pay with LINK
 5. call getRequestStatus with request id: to get the random number list

+## chainlink functions
+1. Code contract and deploy `GettingStartedFunctionsConsumer.sol`
+2. Create Functions Subscription With Sepolia Token and get subscription id
+3. Add consumer to subscription.
+And the address of the consumer is the address of the contract deployed in step 1